Vicmart1/skyfall/README.txt

    activate

+4. For dynamically created buttons or elements you want to trigger the animation, add the following line of code after its creation

+   $(document).on('click', [identifier], function() { appendClass(); });

+where [identifier] is the object's class, type, or id

-4. Add the following class to any divs you want excluded from the animation
+5. Add the following class to any divs you want excluded from the animation

    excluded

-5. Make sure you have jQuery installed.
+6. Make sure you have jQuery installed.
-6. And that's it!
+7. And that's it!
 Enjoy!

 Customization